Kxvin1/jarvis/README.md

 ## J.A.R.V.I.S. -- Inspired by Iron Man's AI assistant from the movies

 - Why this project?
-I've always wanted to create something that could execute everyday tasks as well as automate things for me just by typing commands, so I went with a Discord bot!
+I've always wanted to create something that could execute everyday tasks as well as automate things for me just by typing commands, so I went with a Discord bot.
+- I have a lot of fun working on this and it's definitely still a work in progress.

 ## Planned Features

-- I have a lot of fun working on this and it's definitely still a work in progress.
-I'm constantly thinking of new features to add to it, the next ones I plan to implement are Twitter API and Reddit API.
-- In addition I'm thinking of adding more features such as getting the latest news from a certain news website, retrieving a word's definition or synonyms, creating a note, storing images, and getting traffic details for a trip.
+- Reddit - get links/content from specified subreddit, get top comments of a post
+- Spotify - use Spotify
+- Twitter - get a specified user's recent tweets, post a tweet on personal account)
+- Dictionary - get details for a specific word (definition, synonym, used in a sentence, etc)
+- UrbanDictionary - same as dictionary but uses UrbanDictionary
+- Similar Music/Movies/TV Shows - recommends similar media forms based on specified query and media type
+- Password Generator - generate a randomly generated password of specified length and types of characters to include (nums, chars, caps)
+- Google Translator - translate a word or phrase into requested language
+- News - gets the most recent news articles for the day
+- Nutrition - gets nutrition information of a specified food/dish/meal

-- I plan to replace Uptime Robot with Amazon EC2 and for when I implement notes/images I will be giving J.A.R.V.I.S. a database, likely a NoSQL database like Amazon DynamoDB.
+- Replace Uptime Robot with Amazon EC2
+- Give Jarvis a database - DynamoDB

 ## Here are some key features that are fully functional: